Landlord-friendly states overview

 4. Georgia – Strong Rental Market & Landlord Protections

 Georgia is one of the most profitable rental markets, especially in Atlanta and the surrounding metro areas.
-The eviction process is extremely fast, often taking just one or two weeks.
+The eviction process in Georgia is extremely fast, often taking just one or two weeks.

 5. Michigan – Low Taxes & High Profitability